ThomasKaiser/sbc-bench/Results.md

 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On big.LITTLE SoCs numbers show big core performance
 * *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON optimized code.
 To get the performance difference between big and little cores click the links in the left column
 * The Akaso M8S and Tronsmart MXIII Plus numbers may be representative for other Amlogic S812 devices (quad Cortex-A9 @ 1.2/1.55 GHz), Tronsmart S82 for other S802 devices (quad Cortex-A9 @ 1.6 GHz)
-* The Amazon a1.xlarge numbers represent a 1st gen Graviton CPU (64-bit 'ARM Neoverse') limited to four A72 cores and 8GB memory.
+* The Amazon a1.xlarge numbers represent a 1st gen Graviton CPU (64-bit 'ARM Neoverse') limited to four A72 cores and 8GB memory while the Ampere A1 numbers represent an Ampere Altra limited to four Neoverse-N1 cores.
 * Cubietruck and 'LeMaker Banana Pi' numbers are more or less representative for all other Allwinner A20 devices, same with Lime for Allwinner A10, Olimex Teres-I for Allwinner A64, Orange Pi "PC Plus" and "Plus 2" for Allwinner H2+/H3 and NanoPi K1 Plus, Orange Pi "PC 2" and Prime for Allwinner H5, MangoPi Mcore for Allwinner H616 (though clocked 300 MHz higher than usual).
 AMedia X96 Max+ numbers represent Amlogic S905X3 devices.
 * Honeycomb LX2 numbers (based on SolidRun's CEx7 LX2160A COM) might vary somewhat with memory configuration but are more or less representative for LX2160A in general.
 * Clearfog A1 and Helios4 use exactly same SoC (Armada 385) and clockspeeds and the only reason why OpenSSL numbers differ is since Helios4 numbers were made using [Marvell's CESA crypto accelerator via cryptodev](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=59569) which provides nice speed improvements with larger block sizes but also some initialization overhead with tiny block sizes.
 Also CPU utilization is way lower so the SoC is free for other stuff while performing better at the same time.